 The closer it is to the mid of the week, the less informative podcasts are recommended to post.
 That’s because people are more tired, and they want to have more fun rather than informative content.
 That’s why on Wednesdays or Thursdays, you can choose to post something fun: comedy, Hollywood news, new music releases, etc.

-Avoid times when your audience will hardly listen to your podcast
+4) Avoid times when your audience is pre-occupied

 Which are those times?